GithHayden/IQ-Riddle-Game/README.md

 3. If a player guesses correctly, they are redirected to the next riddle.
 4. If a player guesses incorrectly, their incorrect guess is stored and printed below the riddle.
 The text area is cleared so they can guess again.
 5. Multiple players can play an instance of the game at the same time.
 Players are identified by a unique username.
-6. A leader board displays ranks and top scores for all users.

 ### Technologies

 * Cloud 9: `Integrated Development Environment` used to build end to end.
 * Cloud 9 Linux Terminal: Backup project via incremental `Git Commit` commands.
-* Bootstrap CSS: Maintain clear separation between the library code and your code.
+* Bootstrap CSS: Static folder is Bootstrap, base body/contact form was copied from Bootstrap.
+All other code is project owners, freehand and retrieved from online forums.
+Maintain clear separation between the library code and your code.
 Explain what code was kept and how it was changed to fit your need.
 * Flask: Use to run game.
 * Python: Use to write the logic of the game, including TDD (Test Driven Development).
 * Main HTML: Use to enhance look and feel of the game.